0hana/hanamake/README.md

 - `add(1, 2) == 3`
 - `add(2, 1) == 3`

-If none of the assertions fail (none of the expressions evaluate as false),
+If none of the assertions fail (*meaning: none of the expressions evaluate as false*),
 then `hanamake` will notify you during the testing phase that the test for `add` passed.

 Otherwise, it will notify you that the test for `add` failed,